ftlabs/suggestr/README.md

 -   Add cluster variation
     -   Add parameters for using the 3, 5, 10 and 20 cluster versions
 -   Use ‘non-overlapping’ rather than ‘non-matching’
+-   Re-replace topic variables with concepts
+-   Add summary for how these suggestions were suggested (good AI practice)(which should also go in the non verbose response)
 -   Add description field to whole result, describe the process
--   Re-replace topic variables with concepts
--   Add summary for how these suggestions were suggested (good AI practice)
--   Add exclude lists
--   Show excludes to the result output
+    -   Put Labs contact address in the description
 -   Add which clusters the multiples come from
 -   More words in the error (which is also not an error)
 -   More words in the reason why no suggestions we returned
 -   inconsistent naming of fields in single/multi topic responses
 -   duplication of code constructing responses for single/multi topic queries. e.g. I had to edit two different bits of code to make the one change (to add a description field).
--   we have already mentioned the overly-specific use of the word 'topic' rather than concept.
--   I added a placeholder for description (which should also go in the non verbose response)
+-   Add a URL builder from main page
+-   Add strength criteria to the returned topic results
+    -   [Multi] a topic that appears in all of the multi topic requests is a prime candidate
+        -   all others are lesser suggestions
+-   [bug] topic that appear in the search criteria should also be removed from the multi search results
+    -   remove at end of multi process, or when creating the single topic promises

 ## Done